 Julie August is a graphic designer and art curator.
-She works as a graphic designer for publishing houses and architects, as well as cultural and social projects, and also organises exhibitions.
+She works as a freelancer for publishing houses and architects and organises cultural and social projects, as well as exhibitions.
 Before moving to Buenos Aires, she lived in Berlin for 15 years.
-As art director at the small left-wing publishing house Verlag Klaus Wagenbach, she converted part of her home into a project space for contemporary artists.
+While being art director and chief producer at the publishing house Verlag Klaus Wagenbach, she converted part of her home into a project space for contemporary artists from 2004 to 2014.

 Learn more about Julie in this article.

 Originally from Bolivia, Cecilia Barja Chamas is passionate about working for the dignity and inclusion of all.
 Since 2021, Cecilia has been working for the Listening and Dialogue Section of the Vatican Dicastery for Promoting Integral Human Development.
 She is engaged in supporting the local churches and Episcopal Conferences in Latin America in the spheres of human rights, health, justice, peace, economy and work, as well as in efforts to care for our “common home” and to address the migration and other humanitarian emergencies.